rhenter/django-api-client/docs/pt-br/_sources/client/index.rst.txt

 Client Usage
 ============

-- Import the api_client_factory and create an instance using the name of the API you set in the ``DJANGO_API_CLIENT`` on settings.py file:
+- Import the api_client_factory module and create an instance using the name of the API you set in the ``DJANGO_API_CLIENT`` constant on settings.py file:

 .. code-block:: python